gcd-cloud-research/EQoS/README.md

 * _obsolete_: Files that are no longer needed, but are included because they may clarify some aspects of the implementation.
 * _test-routines_: Files that were submitted as routines to test the implementation's performance.
 * _utils_: Scripts that may be useful to manage the cluster.
+* _automation_: Ansible playbooks to easily deploy a new cluster.

 ## Using the utils